hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 questions:
 - "How can I abbreviate the rules in my pipeline?"
 objectives:
-- "Use snakemake wildcards to simplify our rules."
+- "Use Snakemake wildcards to simplify our rules."
-- "Output files are a product not only of input files but of the scripts or code that created the output files."
+- "Understand that outputs are a product not only of the input data files but also of the scripts or code that created the output files."
 keypoints:
 - "Use {output} to refer to the output of the current rule."
 - "Use {input} to refer to the dependencies of the current rule."
 - "You can use Python indexing to retrieve individual outputs and inputs (example: `{input[0]}`)"
 - "Wildcards can be named (example: `{input.file1}`)."
+- "Naming the code or scripts used by a rule as inputs ensures that the rule is executed if the code or script changes."
 ---

 After the exercise at the end of the previous episode, our Snakefile looked like this: